mpstewart1/AC209a-Twitter-Project/Final_Models.md

 plot_confusion_matrix(df_conf_norm)
 ```

 ![png](Final_Models_files/Final_Models_16_0.png)

-The logistic regression model does a pretty good job of separating bots from legimitate users with just two features.
-Once more features are used, the model should be able to predict bots with an even higher accuracy.
+Our confusion matrix gives approximately the same value as before.
+The logistic regression model does a pretty good job of separating bots from legimitate users with these features.
+However, it performs poorly in terms of predicting a large number of false positives.
+Let us leave logistic regression and move on to discriminant analysis.

 ## LDA and QDA Model

 In this section we run LDA and QDA models to classify the users into either bots or legitimate users.

 ```python
 lda = LinearDiscriminantAnalysis(store_covariance=True)